StyraInc/rego-style-guide/README.md

 first_name(user) := split(user.name, " ")[0]

 # Partial rule, so a set of users is to be expected
-list_developers contains user if {
+developers contains user if {
     some user in data.application.users
     user.type == "developer"
 }